shaawwn/sweet-delights/README.md

 <!-- # webpack-tailwind-template -->

-Basic template for a website using Webpack and Tailwind.
+Mock website for a Bakery that doesn't exist.